-Sean had been deployed over 200 days around that world in a combat support unit in the military.
-The reintegration process was difficult.
+Sean had been deployed for over 200 days, around that world, in a military combat support unit.
+Reintegration into family life was difficult.
 His wife had been running the household on her own and his family had moved on without him.
-Due to alcohol abuse, arguments and frustration his wife left him and took the kids.
+Due to alcohol abuse, arguments, and frustration his wife left him and took the kids.
 Sean’s military order had him take a no-contact order and he was no longer able to contact his wife.

 Turn Around Point

 The phone call came from his Dad, someone he rarely spoke with.
 He told Sean that he had been there before and for the first time, Sean felt heard.
 Next, people began to show up at his house to check on him and found him holding the gun in his hand.
 Once the community became involved Sean opened up to allow others in.
 Sean was under a suicide watch by his Supervisor for two weeks.
 He had to go with him everywhere.
 He could have been kicked out of the military but his Major believed in teamwork and comradery.
 He began to talk to Chaplains and it helped.
 He was cursing God and blamed him for everything and in January 2009, he had quit drinking, smoking, and was opening up to others.